-The Persistence of Returns
+Persistence of Returns

 When we talk about the importance of "access," we refer to the disparity of returns of upperquartile performers versus those at the median and those in the bottom quartile.
-There is a persistence of investment returns with individual private equity partnerships.
-In MIT's detailed research paper, "Private Equity Performance: Returns, Persistence and Capital," Steve Kaplan and Antionette Schoar quantitatively chronicle the relative success of firms that have raised several successful funds over those that have raised fewer:
+There is an unusually strong persistence of investment returns by individual private equity partnerships.
+In MIT's detailed research paper, "Private Equity Performance: Returns, Persistence and Capital Flows,"

+Steven Kaplan and Antoinette Schoar objectively chronicle the relative success of firms that have raised several successful funds over those that have raised fewer:

-Returns persist strongly across funds raised by individual private equity partnerships.
+"Returns persist strongly across funds raised by individual private equity partnerships.
 The returns also improve with partnership experience.
 Better performing funds are more likely to raise follow-on funds and raise larger funds than funds that perform poorly.
 Funds started in boom times are less likely to raise follow-on funds, suggesting that these funds subsequently perform worse.
-Aggregate industry returns are lower following a boom, but most of this effect is driven by the poor performance of new entrants, while the returns of established funds are much less affected by these industry cvcles.1
+Aggregate industry returns are lower following a boom, but most of this effect is driven by the poor performance of new entrants, while the returns of established funds are much less affected by these industry cycles."